baldurk/renderdoc/docs/behind_scenes/vulkan_support.rst

 * Sparse textures are only supported for non-arrayed 2D textures with no mips.
 * Pixel history is not implemented.
 * Shader debugging is not currently supported.
-* Edit-and-continue of shaders and custom visualisation shaders are not supported.
 * Mesh output of geometry/tessellation shader stages is not available.

 Non-windows platforms